jovotech/jovo-framework/docs/01_getting-started/voice-app-basics.md

 ## Voice Platforms

-The Jovo framework currently supports Skiils for Amazon Alexa and Actions for Google Assistant (on Google Home).
+The Jovo framework currently supports Skills for Amazon Alexa and Actions for Google Assistant (on Google Home).
 In this section, you can learn more about what you need to set up on the respective Developer Consoles in order to make your voice apps work.

 ### Amazon Alexa